Farmington Hills Child Support Lawyer

-Effectively Handling Child Support Cases in Farmington Hills & All of Southeast Michigan
+Effectively Handling Child Support Cases in Oakland County & All of Southeast Michigan

 Every divorce case has its challenges, even if the two parties can come to a mutual agreement that the separation must take place.
 This becomes exponentially stressful, however, when the support of children is involved, since both parents want to protect their relationship with their child but might not agree with the same terms of how to do so.
 With emotions at high levels, it becomes more important than ever to have an Oakland County child support attorney at your side.